wierdest/blockboard/README.md

 Coding provides teachers and learners with the ability to create their own educational tools; to manipulate their own data; to fully reap the profits of their own intellectual work.

-To see the idea in practice, you might want to check out either the demo video or the Project Plan pdf at:
+To see the idea in practice, you might want to check out either the demo video or the Project Plan PDF at:

 # https://wierdest.itch.io/block-board